ShivRaiGithub/PirateTreasure/README.md

 ## Gameplay Overview

-Pirate's Treasure is a fair-by-design hidden-information game.
+Pirate's Treasure is a fair-by-design hidden-information game that uses cryptography as a core gameplay primitive.
 Here is how it works:

 1. **Bury your treasure** — Before digging begins, each player picks a secret island and tile.
 Instead of sending that location directly to the chain, the player sends a SHA-256 commitment — a hash of the location and a random salt.
 The actual location is never revealed at this stage.